-Guggenheim Defined Portfolios, Series 2382 is a unit investment trust that consists of the Diversified Income Wave Portfolio, Series 92 (the "Diversified Income Wave Trust"), the Energy Innovation Portfolio, Series 5 (the "Energy Innovation Trust"), the National Municipal Portfolio of CEFs, Series 61 (the "National Municipal Trust"), the New York Municipal Portfolio of CEFs, Series 42 (the "New York Municipal Trust") the REIT Portfolio, Series 30 (the "REIT Trust"), and the US Low Volatility Strategy Portfolio, Series 46 (the "US Low Volatility Trust") (collectively referred to as the "trusts" and individually referred to as a "trust").
+Guggenheim Defined Portfolios, Series 2418 is a unit investment trust that consists of the Diversified Income Wave Portfolio, Series 94 (the "Diversified Income Wave Trust"), the National Municipal Portfolio of CEFs, Series 63 (the "National Municipal Trust"), the New York Municipal Portfolio of CEFs, Series 43 (the "New York Municipal Trust"), and the US Low Volatility Strategy Portfolio, Series 48 (the "US Low Volatility Trust") (collectively referred to as the "trusts" and individually referred to as a "trust").
 Guggenheim Funds Distributors, LLC ("Guggenheim Funds" or the "sponsor") serves as the sponsor of the trusts.

-The Diversified Income Wave Trust and the US Low Volatility Trust are scheduled to terminate in approximately 15 months and the Energy Innovation Trust, the National Municipal Trust, the New York Municipal Trust and the REIT Trust are scheduled to terminate in approximately two years.
+The Diversified Income Wave Trust and the US Low Volatility Trust are scheduled to terminate in approximately 15 months and the National Municipal Trust and the New York Municipal Trust are scheduled to terminate in approximately two years.